777arc/textbook/content/phaser.rst

       phaser.elements.get(i + 1).rx_phase = channel_phase
    phaser.latch_rx_settings() # apply settings

-Before jumping into doing the actual tracking, lets test the above by keeping the beam weights constant and moving the HB100 left and right (after it finishes initializing to find the starting angle):
+Before doing the actual tracking, lets test the above by keeping the beam weights constant and moving the HB100 left and right (after it finishes initializing to find the starting angle):

 .. code-block:: python